I may be biased, but I have a pretty cute miniature horse, and her name is Cedar.

-Miniature horses are just smaller versions of large horses, and they need to be treated and trained in the same way.
+If you're wondering what a miniature horse is they're a smaller version of large horses, and they need to be treated and trained in the same way.

 If you plan on owning a miniature horse as a pet, don’t assume their small size means less upkeep.